lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Nighttime-Operations/Shutdown.rst

   See also :ref:`Center, absorb pointing offsets, mirror alignment and focus <AuxTel-Non-Standard-Operations-Center-Focus>` for more details.

-.. _Resume-from-Temporary-Shutdown:

-.. admonition:: Resume From Temporary Shutdown
-  :class: attention

-  Auxtel loses pointing correction and focus information after a standard shutdown.
-  In the case when observation is to be resumed after a shutdown, the following two steps need to be executed in order:

-  #. :ref:`Reset pointing accuracy of AuxTel <AuxTel-Lost-Pointing-Accuracy-Procedure-Overview>`
-  #. :ref:`Run the wavefront estimation (WEP) script for re-focusing <Image-out-of-focus-Procedure-Overview>`

-  See also :ref:`Center, absorb pointing offsets, mirror alignment and focus <AuxTel-Non-Standard-Operations-Center-Focus>` for more details.

 Contingency
 ===========
 In the event that this standard dome and telescope closure procedure fails,